 As someone who’s on the search for your next position, you’re likely experiencing stress.
 After all, you’re going through it: your life has changed.
-You no longer have a stable source of income, you’re struggling to find a job, you’re living your ‘
+You no longer have a stable source of income, you’re struggling to find a job, you’re living your ‘new normal.’

 But, please, reconsider this feeling.
 I’ve been there.
 And believe me: stopping to calm down and manage your stress isn’t a bad thing to do, when done in a healthy manner.